wds4/pretty-good/README.md

 ## abstract overview of the threaded tapestry model

 Knowledge is represented in a graph, where nodes in the graph are chunks of information, and edges in the graph are specialised relationships between those chunks of information.
 In the decentralized web, a chunk is typically a file.
 (I speculate that in the cerebral cortex -- another example of a decentralized, distributed system -- a cortical column [an arrangement of typically about 1000 neurons] may play the role of a chunk.
-Axonal projections from one column directly to another would naturally function as ddges.)
+Axonal projections from one column directly to another would naturally function as edges.)

 Any relationship between two chunks is called a hop.

 Any continguous series of hops is called a thread.

 There are many categories of threads.
 The threaded tapestry model relies upon a special category of thread, called the <i>class thread</i>.
-The hallmark feature of a class thread is that the node at one end of the thread (the <i>class node</i>) provides information on the endoding of information in the node at the opposite end of the thread (the <i>instance node</i>).
+The hallmark feature of a class thread is that the node at one end of the thread (the <i>class node</i>) provides information on how information is encoded in the node at the opposite end of the thread (the <i>instance node</i>).

 As an example of a class thread, consider the class node "dog" and the instance node "Fido," each of which is a JSON file, with the class node stipulating that each instance node contains a property called "name" (Fido) and "owner" (Alice).